-If a the dispute occurs regarding the determination of the district of residence enrollment does not involve the determination of homelessness and/or district enrollment, the school district made by the district of residence, disputing the Executive County Superintendent's determination may appeal to the Department of Education pursuant to N.J.A.C.
-6A:23A-19.2(d), (e), and (f) and request a determination from the Division of Administration and of the district of residence shall immediately notify the County Superintendent of Schools.
-The County Superintendent will determine within two working days where the child shall be enrolled based on the child's best interest pursuant to N.J.A.C.
-6A:17-2.6(b).
-If the County Superintendent's decision is disputed, the Department of Education shall provide for mediation in accordance with N.J.A.C 6A:17-2.8(c)1.
+If the dispute regarding determination of district of residence does not involve the determination of homelessness and/or district enrollment, the school district disputing the Executive County Superintendent's determination may appeal to the Department of Education pursuant to N.J.A.C.
+6A:23A-19.2(d), (e), and (f) and request a determination from the Division of Administration and Finance.
 If an appeal of a determination of district of residence also includes an appeal of the determination of homelessness and/or school district of enrollment, the appeal shall be submitted to the Commissioner of Education pursuant to N.J.A.C.
 6A:3, Controversies and Disputes.

-Any A dispute or appeal shall will not delay the homeless child's immediate enrollment or continued enrollment in the school district entrance into school.
-The homeless child shall will be enrolled in the school district in which enrollment or continued enrollment is sought by the parent, pending resolution of the dispute or appeal designated by the County Superintendent pending resolution of the dispute or appeal.
-Disputes and appeals involving the services provided to a homeless child with a disability educational disabilities shall will be made pursuant to N.J.A.C.
+Any A dispute or appeal shall not delay the homeless child's immediate enrollment or continued enrollment in the school district.
+The homeless child shall be enrolled in the school district in which enrollment or continued enrollment is sought by the parent, pending resolution of the dispute or appeal.
+Disputes and appeals involving the services provided to a homeless child with a disability shall be made pursuant to N.J.A.C.
 6A:14.